Sarohia94/-Project-4-Baking-Blog/TESTING.md

 - - -

 ## Manual Testing

+The Website was tested on Samsung internet, Google Chrome, Firefox and Safari browsers.
+No functionality issues were noted.
+There is a styling issue with the comment/like count on smaller screens which I was unable to fix due to time constraints but again functionality is ok.

 See below tests carried out over different browsers and devices.
 Responsive design was also checked throughout all stages of development using Chrome developer tools through inspect.

 * Tested website on mobile with [Chrome](docs/testing/manualtesting/chrome-mobile.jpg) & [Samsung internet](docs/testing/manualtesting/samsunginternet-mobile.jpg)